 - Videoconference hearing at a VA location near you

-Note: The hearing request option will take more than one year for the Board to complete.
+Note: The hearing option will take an average of 730 days (2 years) for the Board to complete.

 How do I request a Board Appeal?